Who We Are

 - DoD was the first Federal agency to require training for its personnel, beginning with military members in 2005.

-- DoD was the first Federal agency to require TIP Clauses in contracts; it was added to the Defense Federal Acquisition Regulation Supplement (DFARS) in 2006.
+- DoD was the first Federal agency to require TIP Clauses in contracts, , implemented through the Defense Federal Acquisition Regulation Supplement (DFARS) in 2006.

 - In 2007, the Combating Trafficking in Persons Department of Defense Instruction (2200.01) was published.
 It has been updated in 2010, 2015, and 2019.